CosmWasm/book/src/introduction/what's-new-2.0.md

-# What's New in 2.0
+# What's New in CosmWasm 2.0

-The release of CosmWasm 2.0 marks a significant milestone in the evolution of the CosmWasm framework, introducing a host of new features, performance improvements, and security enhancements.
-This version builds upon the solid foundation of previous releases, offering developers more tools and capabilities to create robust, efficient, and secure decentralized applications.
+The release of **CosmWasm 2.0** marks a significant milestone in the evolution of the CosmWasm framework.
+This version introduces an array of new features, performance enhancements, and security improvements, establishing a more robust, efficient, and secure foundation for decentralized application development.
 Key updates include advanced interoperability through IBC integration, optimized smart contract performance, and comprehensive security upgrades, ensuring that CosmWasm remains at the forefront of smart contract development technologies.

 ## From 1.5 to 2.0: A Leap Forward

-The transition from CosmWasm 1.5 to 2.0 marks a significant leap in the framework's evolution.
-This upgrade responds to the growing needs of the developer community and the ever-changing landscape of blockchain technology.
+Transitioning from CosmWasm 1.5 to 2.0 represents a considerable advancement in the framework's development.
+This update addresses the evolving requirements of the developer community and adapts to the ever-changin landscape of blockchain technology.

 ## Changelog Highlights

 For a detailed list of all changes, improvements, and bug fixes in CosmWasm 2.0, we encourage you to review the official changelog on [GitHub](https://github.com/CosmWasm/cosmwasm/blob/main/CHANGELOG.md).
 The changelog provides an exhaustive breakdown of the updates, offering insights into the development focus areas and enhancements that have been prioritized in this release.

+We invite you to review the [official changelog on GitHub](https://github.com/CosmWasm/cosmwasm/blob/main/CHANGELOG.md) for a detailed account of all changes, enhancements, and fixes introduced in CosmWasm 2.0.
+This document offers a thorough overview of the development priorities and the significant updates made in this release.

 ## Highlights from the changelog include: